Khattri-Lab/Publications_webpage/OpenScience/index.md

   tooltip: Software, datasets, and more
 ---

-# <i class="fas fa-tools"></i>Tools
+# <i class="fas fa-tools"></i> Open Science Portal

-Our group is fully commited to open science, such as open source softwares/packages, public datasets, open access publications.
+Our group is fully commited to open science, from developing/contributing to open source softwares to building public datasets for AI research as well as open access publications.
 We believe open science can lead to impactful big science.
+Currently, our group has a special focus on building AI-based biomedical image analysis methods/tools/datasets for light-sheet fluorescence microscopy (LSFM) data.
+Meanwhile, on this page, you can also find other open science works our group members built before other than LSFM.

 {% include search-info.html %}

 {% include section.html %}

-## Open source packages
+## Open source softwares for LSFM

 {% include list.html component="card" data="tools" filters="group: featured" %}

 {% include section.html %}

-## Open datasets
+## Open datasets for LSFM

 {% include list.html component="card" data="tools" filters="group: more" style="small" %}

 {% include section.html %}

-## Previous open Works
+## Other open science works

 {% include list.html component="card" data="tools" filters="group: previous" %}